ewilliams0305/vcli/README.md

 Copy this file to your VC4 appliance and execute `chmod +x ./VC4-CLI` to allow execution.
 Finally run the application `./VC4-CLI`.
 Of course you can name this file anything you like and add addtional flags to the go build command.

+# Launching
+Once compiled you can launch the application by executing the binary.
+The application supports serveral command line argument flags

+`-host` or short `-h`

+`-token` or short `t`

+If no host flag is provided the application is assumed to be executing on the VC4 appliance and localhost will be used. for local host operation NO TOKEN IS REQUIRED, yes, no token.
+This means the cli can be instantly used without every logging into the VC4 webpage.

+When the application is started with a host and token flag the cli will target a remote server.
+I've also this from one VC4 to another VC4.
+Lauch the app with flags;

+`./VC4-CLI -h 10.0.0.111 -t "TOKEN_HERE"`

+If the VC4 service is running you will instantly see the device information table loaded with data.

 # Crestron REST API Reference
 https://www.crestron.com/getmedia/29921c49-86df-488c-a63b-ab88620d7175/mg_pg_rest-api-crestron-virtual-control